mikelseverson/api-boilerplate/README.md

 1/13 - Project planning and progress through frontendmasters API course

 Project planning: First progress through frontendmasters and recreate the API making sure I fully understand how the components interact with each other.
 Then I'll create an API with mongoose db, authentication, unit testing, and a custom middleware, mixed in with techniques I learn at Prime Academy.
 I'll then recreate the API customized for my next project (not utilizing the boilerplate) to cement what I've learned.

+1/14 - Today I implemented a config file to manage the port and manage authentication secrets.
+I also implemented the ability to use custom config files depending on the active process.node.NODE_ENV.
+This is defaulted to development, but has the ability to use different a custom config for other environments.

+1/18 - Over the past few days I have been researching https and letsencrypts role.
+What I've learned is many developers implement a reverse proxy web server by having NGINX or Apache manage the interaction between client and server.
+There seems to be some benefits in load balancing and could simplify ssl encryption.
+SSL encryption was intended to be implement in the boilerplate to make it easier to utilize push notifications.
+What I've found is push notifications work on localhost without ssl, heroku seems to support ssl by default on subdomain.heroku.com.

+Push Notifications are going to be incredibly valuable in maintaining mobile engagement for web applications.
+For this reason I want to experiment using service workers.
+I hope it will be able to run on free heroku domains, otherwise I will be purchasing an ssl endpoint for mikelseverson.com.